-MR CLINICAL EXPERIENCE

-Students are expected to complete all required competencies in this rotation.
+MR CLINICAL EXPERIENCE I (4 credits) Students are expected to complete all required competencies in this rotation.
 The section of clinical education is structured to offer the student a supervised clinical experience and to become eligible to sit for the registry exam in magnetic resonance imaging.
 Prerequisite: All technical courses.